LinLLLL/InfoBound/README.md

 1.Release the code of CLIP-based experiments

-2.Release the code of object detection
+2. ~~*Release the code of object detection*~~ The InfoBound object detection code is available at: https://github.com/LinLLLL/InfoBound_Detection

 ### Results